Amoreira Aqueduct: Independence

 By the beginning of the 18th century water pressure was already much reduced, due to the accumulation of calcium (a problem that persisted until the 19th century).
 A sedimentation arch was constructed at the Borracha spring to alleviate some of these problems.
 João Fernandes Cordeiro was named master-builder, and on 20 June 1702, Francisco Martins was named "master of pipe" for the Amoreira Aqueduct, following the death of Manuel Moniz, receiving 12,000 reis annually.
 In 1708, protests resulted in damage to the structure.
 King John V suggested substituting the piping to a fountain system (or inverted siphon system).
 But, the municipal authority could only decide on reconstructing the arches, since the system was impractical in case of ruptures, requiring opening-up the entire network in case of localizing the problem.
 Alternately, the structure was reinforced with piers and in 1715, the system was expanded with waters from the Poço do Concão, later nine assorted springs, including one from the Serra do Bispo region.
 On 5 June 1727, João Fernandes Cordeiro was confirmed as the new aqueduct master-builder.
 The system was also expanded in 1733 with the waters from the nine springs situated in the Herdade de Trinta-Alferes, reinforced in 1739 with the exploration of the Poço do Gorgulhão in 1743.
 On 17 March 1745, José Ramalho Rogado took over the position of aqueduct master-builder, responsible for expanding the water supply with the piping to the Poço Seco spring.
 In January 1796, an earthquake destroyed two arches in the Outeiro dos Pobres, which was quickly repaired.
 In 1825, the discovery of new springs in the Herdade de Trinta-Alferes, resulted in the exploration by Lieutenant Francisco de Paulo de Sousa Pegado.
 This man later directed new repairs on the aqueduct between 1825 and 1827.
 Between 26 and 27 February 1846, a seasonal storm destroyed a buttress.

 The first municipal azulejos were erected in 1864, and were later supported with alternates dating to 1873.
 In 1870, the aldermen requested that the Cortes provide funding to repair and clean the structure, as well as construct a supplementary canal to facilitate future cleaning.
 During these motions, it was indicated that calcium buildup in the pipes should be removed every ten years, to remedy these problems.

 During the 19th century, the exploration of the Herdade dos Vales de Santarém springs was initiated.

 Between 1872 and 1890, the aqueduct underwent important public works to conserve and restore the aqueduct, that included the construction of a secondary pipe and construction of 462 supplementary arches.
 By 1902, the springs were considered impotable, except those at Ruy de Mello and São Lourenço, and continued to feed the aqueduct.
-In the 1980s, the aqueduct continued to feed the city of Elves, by way of the cistern, using waters raised from the Trinta-Alferes and Algaravenha springs.
+In the 1980s, the aqueduct continued to feed the city of Elvas, by way of the cistern, using waters raised from the Trinta-Alferes and Algaravenha springs.
 Repair and cleaning of the piping occurred in 1995.